 The Little Veggie Patch Co.
 DIY Garden Projects

 This book is loaded with ideas for garden projects, ranging from simple ideas for kids to all- out garden DIYs.
 Whether you’re looking for garden space ideas- want to build your own vertical garden, repurpose items to help plants grow, or want to attract garden- friendly bugs to your yard?- or get your kids involved, this book has over 250 pages loaded with ideas, all accompanied by easy to follow step- by- step instructions and photos to help you complete your project.
 I’ve already got a few bookmarked to try with the kids and I’ve seen a few DIYs I’d like to try making for our box gardens as well.
+I’ve just bought them a kids wagon as well as a few other supplies so we can start moving the garden around and making some focal points.
 I like that this book can help you from start to finish of setting up and growing a garden, plus has simple ideas to get the kids involved.

 By Mat Pember and Dillon Seitchik- Reardon